Bushcraft and Survival Tip – Hot Water Bottles For A Warmer Sleep.

 When the water bottle loses it’s heat, take the sock or insulating material off the bottle.
 The exposed metal can generate a bit more warmth for another half an hour or so.

 I have also used aluminum and a plastic Nalgene bottle with boiling water, but the warmth didn’t last as long as the stainless steel designs.

 Summary – Bushcraft and Survival Tip, Hot Water Bottles.

 As it is a good idea to have a metal water bottle in your bushcraft kit, so you can collect, sterilize and store water when in the outdoors.
-Boiling up the water bottle before bed, takes very little effort, for a good return of extra warmth during the night.
+Boiling up the water bottle before bed with a little bit of care, takes very little effort for a good return of extra warmth during the night.

 Affiliate Links – This article may contain some affiliate product and Amazon affiliate links.
 This comes at no additional cost to the reader, and helps to support the website.
 Thank you.

 Copyright © by BushEcho.
 Content on this site cannot be copied and is protected by copyright law.
 Please contact the author/s for permission.

 Disclaimer – This information is for educational purposes only.
 The author/s and website disclaim liability for any damage, mishap, or injury that may occur from engaging in any activities or ideas from this site.